patrickamwayi/banking-dataset-analysis/README.md

 ## <a name="planning"></a>Planning:

-- Create README.md with data dictionary, project and business goals, and come up with initial hypotheses.
+- Create README.md with data dictionary, project and business goals.